pingcap/docs/tidb-cloud/terraform-use-cluster-resource.md

 6. Wait for a moment, then use the `terraform refersh` command to update the state.
 The status will be changed to `AVAILABLE` finally.

-Now, you have created and managed a Dedicated Tier cluster with Terraform.
+Now, you have created and managed a TiDB Dedicated cluster with Terraform.
 Next, you can try creating a backup of the cluster by our [backup resource](/tidb-cloud/terraform-use-backup-resource.md).

 ## Import a cluster

 For a TiDB cluster that is not managed by Terraform, you can use Terraform to manage it just by importing it.

-For example, you can import a cluster that is not created by Terraform or import a cluster that is [created with the restore resource](/tidb-cloud/terraform-use-restore-resource.md#create-a-restore-task-with-the-restore-resource).
+For example, you can import a cluster that is not created by Terraform or import a cluster that is [created with the restore resource](/tidb-cloud/terraform-use-restore-resource.md#create-a-restore-task).

 1. Create a `import_cluster.tf` file as follows: